 See recipe card for quantities.

-How to make Greek Tzatziki:
+How to make Tzatziki:

-Grate your cucumber into a clean tea towel or several layers of paper towels.
+Step 2: Grate: Your cucumber into a clean tea towel or several layers of paper towels.

-Pour over the olive oil and top with the olive.
+Step 5: Finish: With a drizzle of olive oil and top with the olive.

-FAQs for the best Greek Tzatziki
+FAQs for the best Tzatziki

 Tzatziki sauce is incredibly versatile and can be served with various dishes.
 It's a great accompaniment to grilled meats like chicken or lamb, as well as a tasty dip for pita bread, vegetables, or even as a spread in sandwiches and wraps.